dnnsharp/infobox-guide/faq.md

 # F.A.Q

-### Q:Is there a trial version available?
+### Is there a trial version available?
 A:Yes.
 You can download the InfoBox 30 day free trial from: http://www.dnnsharp.com/dnn/modules/infobox/download .
 The trial version is identical to the full version, except for the time limitations.

-Q:Can I extend my trial?
+### Can I extend my trial?
 A:No, but for outstanding situations, please email us at sales@dnnsharp.com.

-### Q:Will I lose the settings I make during the trial when I buy?
+### Will I lose the settings I make during the trial when I buy?

 A:Absolutely not.
 You just need to use for activation the registration key received via email after the purchase was made.

-### Q:I’ve hired a developer to work on my site.
+### I’ve hired a developer to work on my site.
 Who should buy the license?

 <p>A:You should.
 It is always best for you, the site owner, to have access to your account on dnnsharp.com.
 That’s how you access downloads, license keys, and support.